-Quantity, not just quality, in new Stanford brain scan methodNovember 5th, 2013 in Neuroscience /
+Quantity, not just quality, in new Stanford brain scan methodNovember 5, 2013 by Paul Gabrielsen in Medicine & Health / Neuroscience

 (Medical Xpress)—Imagine that your mechanic tells you that your brake pads seem thin, but doesn't know how long they will last.
 Or that your doctor says your child has a temperature, but isn't sure how high.
 Quantitative measurements help us make important decisions, especially in the doctor's office.
 But a potent and popular diagnostic scan, magnetic resonance imaging (MRI), provides mostly qualitative information.